 Just think of a minimalist lifestyle.
 You buy what you need, not what you want.
 No more avocado toast and lattes for breakfast.
 No more drunken brunches and spending sprees.

 To succeed, you need to save 50 percent or more of your income each year over a decade or more, investing the money aggressively in the stock market.
-(You may be able to get a leg up with the many digital investing tools out there, such as Ally Invest.)

 Plus, you need to track your spending very closely and be strategic with every purchase you make.
 Financial independence, in real terms, means amassing a net worth that’s 25 times your annual living expenses.
 Sounds daunting, doesn’t it?